 """

-Create a new user if username isn't already taken.
+Create a new user if the username isn't already taken.

 :return: Optional[User]